What is the challenge?

 - The European Commission has committed €26 million in 2016-2017 to support a public call for innovation (PPI) for advanced (sub)systems to be used in the frame of PRACE.

 The Partnership Board is the formal communication channel between the European Commission (public side) and the ETP4HPC Association (private side) to discuss the Horizon 2020 HPC cPPP Work Program, the implementation of the overall program and policy related topics.

 The ETP4HPC Association has established Working Groups and Activities which in particular are addressing contributions to the Horizon 2020 HPC cPPP Work Programme through a vision paper and a multiannual roadmap, and inputs to the Key Performance Indicators (KPI) as defined in Art.
 7 of the Contractual Arrangement.
 A progress monitoring report is established yearly together by the Commission and the ETP4HPC Association.

-The HPC cPPP is based on the Contractual Arrangement (CA) signed in December 2013, by European Commission (EC) Vice-President and European Commissioner for Digital Agenda, Neelie Kroes, on behalf of the public side, and the European Technology Platform for High Performance Computing (ETP4HPC) Association representatives on behalf of the private side.
+The HPC cPPP is based on the Contractual Arrangement (CA) signed in December 2013, by Vice-President of the European Commission responsible for Digital Agenda, Neelie Kroes, on behalf of the public side, and the European Technology Platform for High Performance Computing (ETP4HPC) Association representatives on behalf of the private side.